mateusglucas/ronin-restaker/README.md

 **PROVIDING YOUR PRIVATE KEY COULD ALLOW ALL YOUR ASSETS IN YOUR WALLET TO BE STOLEN.
 DO IT AT YOUR OWN RISK.**

+Run `pip3 install -r requirements.txt` to install the dependencies.

 Run `python3 config_priv_key.py`, follow the instructions and paste your private key as an hex string ('0x...').
 Your private key will be stored using the [Python keyring library](https://pypi.org/project/keyring/).

-After the step above, run `python3 axs_auto_staker.py` to start the auto-staker.
+Run `python3 axs_auto_staker.py` to start the auto-staker.

-If you want to change the wallet, just repeat the steps above, providing the private key of the new wallet.
+If you want to change the wallet, just repeat the two last steps above, providing the private key of the new wallet.

 # Donations